hadronized/bashbunni/README.md

 - ⚡ Fun fact: ...
 -->

-:panda_face: Currently working on an nmap-based tool to find vulnerabilities on a LAN (for IT people and system administrators)
+:panda_face: Currently working on tools and scripts for IT people and system administrators